platz1de/Waterlogging/README.md

 Note: Entity movement caused by flowing water logged blocks is NOT implemented and probably never will.

 ## Removing this plugin
-This plugin uses blocklayers to store information, while this is the intended storage by mojang, it is only poorly supported by pocketmine.<br>
+This plugin uses block layers to store information, while this is the intended storage by mojang, it is only poorly supported by pocketmine.<br>
 Removing this plugin will NOT remove waterlogged blocks.
-They remain saved in your world wothout any functionallity. <br>
+They remain saved in your world without any functionality. <br>
 A plugin to remove all waterlogged blocks will follow soon.